wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## Cannot connect to _Maxima_

 Since _Maxima_ (the program that does the actual mathematics) and _wxMaxima_ (providing the easy-to-use user interface) are separate programs that communicate by the means of a local network connection.
 Therefore the most probable cause is that this connection is somehow not working.
-For example a firewall could be set up in a way that it doesn’t just prevent unauthorized connections from the internet (and perhaps to intercept some connections to the internet, too), but it also to blocks inter-process-communication inside the same computer.
-Note that since _Maxima_ is being run by a Lisp processor the process communication that is blocked from does not necessarily have to be named "maxima".
-Common names of the program that opens the network connection would be sbcl, gcl, ccl, lisp.exe or similar names.
+For example, a firewall could be set up in a way that it doesn’t just prevent unauthorized connections from the internet (and perhaps intercept some connections to the internet, too), but also blocks inter-process-communication inside the same computer.
+Note that since _Maxima_ is being run by a Lisp processor the process communication that is blocked does not necessarily have to be named "maxima".
+Common names of the program that opens the network connection would be sbcl, gcl, ccl, lisp.exe, or similar names.

-On Un\*x computers another possible reason would be that the loopback network that provides network connections between two programs in the same computer isn’t properly configured.
+On Unix computers another possible reason would be that the loopback network that provides network connections between two programs in the same computer isn’t properly configured.

 ## How to save data from a broken .wxmx file

-Internally most modern XML-based formats are ordinary zip-files. _wxMaxima_ doesn't turn on compression, so the contents of `.wxmx` files can be viewed in any text editor.
+Internally most modern XML-based formats are ordinary zip files. _wxMaxima_ doesn't turn on compression, so the contents of `.wxmx` files can be viewed in any text editor.

-If the zip signature at the end of the file is still intact after renaming a broken `.wxmx` file to `.zip` most operating systems will provide a way to extract any portion of information that is stored inside it.
-This can be done when there is the need of recovering the original image files from a text processor document.
+If the zip signature at the end of the file is still intact after renaming a broken `.wxmx` file to `.zip` most operating systems will provide a way to extract any portion of the information that is stored inside it.
+This can be done when there is a need of recovering the original image files from a text processor document.
 If the zip signature isn’t intact that does not need to be the end of the world: If _wxMaxima_ during saving detected that something went wrong there will be a `.wxmx~` file whose contents might help.

 And even if there isn’t such a file: The `.wxmx` file is a container format and the XML portion is stored uncompressed.
 It it is possible to rename the `.wxmx` file to a `.txt` file and to use a text editor to recover the XML portion of the file's contents (it starts with `<?xml version="1.0" encoding="UTF-8"?>` and ends with `</wxMaximaDocument>`.
 Before and after that text you will see some unreadable binary contents in the text editor).

-If a text file containing only this contents (e.g. copy and paste this text into a new file) is saved as a file ending in `.xml`, _wxMaxima_ will know how to recover the text from the document.
+If a text file containing only these contents (e.g. copy and paste this text into a new file) is saved as a file ending in `.xml`, _wxMaxima_ will know how to recover the text from the document.

 ## I want some debug info to be displayed on the screen before my command has finished